sqoin/RealChar/docs/experimental_features.md

 python cli.py run-uvicorn --port 8001
 ```

-This is to avoid conflict with MultiOn local server, which is hardcoded to run on 8000, the default port of MIA backend service.
+This is to avoid conflict with MultiOn local server, which is hardcoded to run on 8000, the default port of MeditationMates backend service.
 When MultiOn supports customizing the port in the future, this will not be necessary.

 You can then toggle the "Enable MultiOn Agent" option in the Advanced Options before starting the conversation.